Winona Ryder and Keanu Reeves Talk About Their ‘Healthy Crushes’

 Winona Ryder and Keanu Reeves Talk About Their ‘Healthy Crushes’ on Each Other (Exclusive)

-Winona Ryder and Keanu Reeves are co-starring in their fourth movie together in Destination Wedding, and the former ‘80s stars tell ET’s Lauren Zima that their on-screen chemistry comes from a very real place.
+Winona Ryder and Keanu Reeves are co-starring in their fourth movie together, Destination Wedding, and while at the film's junket in Beverly Hills on Saturday, the former ‘80s stars told ET’s Lauren Zima that their on-screen chemistry comes from a very real place.

-“I had a pretty big healthy crush on him,” Ryder, 46, admits to ET after meeting Reeves in the late ‘80s.

-“I had a big healthy crush on you too,” Reeves, 53, replies.
+“I had a pretty big healthy crush on him,” Ryder, 46, said of meeting Reeves in the late ‘80s.
+“I had a big, healthy crush on you too,” Reeves, 53, replied.

-When asked what happened to those crushes, Ryder teases, “Oh, it’s still raging,” and Reeves adds, “They’re still there.”
+When asked what happened to those crushes, Ryder teased, “Oh, it’s still raging."
+Reeves added, “They’re still there.”

-In fact, Ryder thinks they actually got married when their characters in 1992’s Dracula tied the knot.

-As for getting married in real life, neither Reeves nor Ryder ruled out the idea.
+As for getting married in real life, neither Reeves nor Ryder have ruled out the idea.

-“It would be nice,” Reeves says.
-“When you come out of this film you think about things like that, and if you don’t think it can be possible or won’t then maybe this one will change that perspective, like, ‘Oh, this can happen.
+“It would be nice,” Reeves said.
+“When you come out of this film, you think about things like that.
+If you don’t think it can be possible or won’t then maybe this one will change that perspective, like, ‘Oh, this can happen.
 I can connect with someone like this.’”

 RELATED CONTENT: